 AFC Bournemouth is a professional football club competing in the English Premier League, founded in 1899.

-In recent years, AFC Bournemouth has had success, rising to compete in the Premier League.
+| In recent years, AFC Bournemouth has achieved success, rising to play in the English Premier League.
 (Source: PA) |

 One of AFC Bournemouth's most famous strikers is Jermain Defoe, who played for the club at various stages of his career.

-Current AFC Bournemouth squad
+AFC Bournemouth's current squad

 Number | Location | Nation | Player |